Glen Sather: Edmonton Oilers

-This was the start of a tremendous run for the Oilers, who made it to the 1983 Finals (losing to the Islanders) and then winning the Stanley Cup in five of the next seven seasons.
+This was the start of a tremendous run for the Oilers, who made it to the 1983 Final (losing to the Islanders) and then winning the Stanley Cup in five of the next seven seasons.
 The team made the playoffs with Sather as the sole head coach from 1979–80 until 1984–85.
 In 1985, Sather named top assistant John Muckler as associate head coach and began splitting most coaching duties with Muckler.
 Sather won the Jack Adams Trophy in 1985–86 as the NHL's coach of the year.
 In the 1988 offseason, Gretzky was traded to the Los Angeles Kings.
 The Oilers finished the season third in the Smythe Division and then were eliminated by Gretzky's Kings in the first round of the playoffs in seven games.
 Afterward, Sather relinquished his title of head coach to Muckler but remained general manager of the Oilers.

-For the 1989–90 season, the Oilers returned to the Finals where they again faced the Boston Bruins, winning in five games for their fifth Stanley Cup.
+For the 1989–90 season, the Oilers returned to the Final where they again faced the Boston Bruins, winning in five games for their fifth Stanley Cup.

-While the Oilers remained competitive during the first half of the 1990s, it was obvious they were no longer the powerhouse they had once been (they last won the division title in 1986–87).
-This was mainly because key players such as Mark Messier, Jari Kurri, and Esa Tikkanen left to seek higher salaries elsewhere (caused in part by the Gretzky trade in 1988).
+While the Oilers remained competitive in the first couple seasons of the 1990s, it was obvious they were no longer the powerhouse they had once been, as they last won the division title in 1986–87.
+This was mainly because key players such as Mark Messier, Jari Kurri, and Esa Tikkanen left to seek higher salaries elsewhere, caused in part by the Gretzky trade in 1988 as well as Paul Coffey's departure in 1987.
 It has been argued that the high turnover came about from Pocklington's cost-cutting moves in the late 1980s and early 1990s.